Wildlife (Jungle) Safari in Nepal

 Sighting animals such as the kingfisher diving to catch fish or even the Gangetic River dolphin is easily possible, though rafting offers quite an entwined view of the reserve's ecosystems.

-Wildlife safaris in Koshi Tappu bare different packages depending on the client interests or the time available to undertake the activity.
-One of the many packages available is the 3-Day Safari and some of the things a visitor is likely to engage in include: bird watching, jeep safaris, white water rafting and village walks.
+Wildlife safaris in Koshi Tappu offer packages based on the client's interests.
+Yet, the time available to undertake the activity is also a factor.
+One of the many packages available is the 3-Day Safari.
+Some of the activities a visitor is likely to engage in include bird-watching, jeep safaris, white water rafting, and village walks.

 This package is perfect for those people who want to explore everything in Koshi Tappu but have limited time to do it.
 Bird enthusiasts in particular can take advantage of the 4-Day Safari, which has an additional day focused on the great birding station.